YashAnand1/Understanding-Prometheus/README.md

 <div align=center>
-NOTE: This document is heavily work-in-progress and its content and formatting are liable to major changes everyday, until its completion.
+NOTE: This document is currently a work-in-progress and its content and formatting are liable to major changes everyday, until its completion.

 __________________________________________